Frequently Asked Questions for Hamilton Library

 Information Technology Services maintains a computer lab (CLIC) on the first floor of Hamilton Library.
 The computers have Microsoft Office software and Internet access.
 Printing is available with a UH Mānoa OneCard or Guest Card.
 Login with a UH username and password is required.

 There is one color copier ($.75 a copy) next to the Sunny Alcove on the first floor.

-The public photocopiers in the Hamilton and Sinclair libraries are intended for personal use only.
+The public photocopiers in Hamilton library are intended for personal use only.
 The copy quality of the photocopiers is not designed or intended to be “of professional quality”.
 Paper and supplies for the photocopiers are maintained by Circulation department.
 Please contact Circulation for minor problems (paper jams, out of toner indicators) with any photocopier.
 Copiers accept coins ($.05 or greater) or bills (up to $5.00).
 Change is in coin only.

 Two KIC scanners are located next to the Sunny Alcove Study Area on the first floor, and one is available in the Hawaiian and Pacific Collection on the 5th floor.
 KIC Manual (not all features may be available)

 You can pass between Hamilton and the addition via hallways on the first and second floors.

 In case of fire or other emergencies, please take the open stairways accessible on every floor.

 - Books from Other UH Campus Libraries, such as UH Hilo and the community colleges To request book loans from other UH System libraries, use the Voyager “Get This Item” request form for Hold or transfer this item.